 Since average Hamming weight of $X_{1}$ is restricted to $\tau$, $X_{1}\oplus N_{1}$ is restricted to an average Hamming weight of $\tau * \delta_{1}$.
 If the rates of users $2$ and $3$ are sufficiently small, receiver $1$ can attempt to decode codewords transmitted to users $2$ and $3$, cancel the interference and decode the desired codeword.
 This will require $2-2h_{b}(\delta) \leq 1- h_{b}(\delta_{1} * \tau)$ or equivalently $\frac{1+h_{b}(\delta_{1} * \tau)}{2} \leq h_{b}(\delta)$.
 What if this were not the case?

 In the case $\frac{1+h_{b}(\delta_{1} * \tau)}{2} > h_{b}(\delta)$, we are left with two choices.
-The first choice is to enable decoder $1$ decode as large a part of the interference as possible and precode for the rest of the uncertainty.\footnote{Since $X_{1}$ is costed, precoding results in a rate loss, i.e., in terms of rate achieved, the technique of precoding is in general inferior to the technique of decoding interference.
-This motivates a preference for decoding the interference as against to precoding.
-However, for the Gaussian case, precoding suffers \textit{no} rate loss.
-This is the precise reason for dirty paper coding being optimal for vector Gaussian BCs \cite{200609TIT_WeiSteSha}.} The second choice is to attempt decoding the sum of user $2$ and $3$'s codewords, instead of the pair.
+The first choice is to enable decoder $1$ to decode as large a part of the interference as possible and precode for the rest of the uncertainty.\footnote{Since $X_{1}$ is costed, precoding results in a rate loss, i.e., in terms of rate achieved, the technique of precoding is in general inferior to the technique of decoding interference.
+This motivates a preference for decoding the interference as against to precoding. } The second choice is to attempt decoding the sum of user $2$ and $3$'s codewords, instead of the pair.
 In the sequel, we pursue the second choice using linear codes.
-In section \ref{Sec:StrictSubOptimalityOfMartonCodingTechnique}, we prove Marton's coding technique is forced to take the first choice which results in it's sub-optimality.
+In section \ref{Sec:StrictSubOptimalityOfMartonCodingTechnique}, we prove $\UM$technique is forced to take the first choice which results in it's sub-optimality.